 Autopsies and the public records that they generate have raised First Amendment issues in two areas – freedom of religion and freedom of the press.

-By law, states commonly require autopsies when a person’s cause of death is unknown, death occurs under suspicious circumstances, or when it is feared that a communicable disease threatening to the public may have been responsible.
+By law, states commonly require autopsies when a person’s cause of death is unknown, death occurs under suspicious circumstances or while the person is in government custody such as prison, or when it is feared that a communicable disease threatening to the public may have been responsible.

-Judaism has traditionally opposed autopsies, although some rabbis permit them for medical or other humanitarian reasons.
+Judaism has traditionally opposed autopsies, but some rabbis have permitted them for medical or other humanitarian reasons.
 Native Americans have been especially concerned about the return of bones to ancestral burial grounds.

 States typically make provisions for cases in which autopsies conflict with religious beliefs.

 The New York Supreme Court ruled in Weberman v.
 Zugibe (1977) and in Atkins v.
 Medical Examiner (1979) that the rights of religious liberty should prevail when the state is simply attempting to determine the organ whose injury caused death in a car accident or merely to identify the cause of death when no suspicion of foul play exists.